-If you don't have a degree in Landscape Architecture, this MA conversion course offers an opportunity to take the first steps in becoming a Chartered member of the Landscape Institute.
+If you don't have a degree in Landscape Architecture, this MA in Landscape Architecture with a conversion year offers an opportunity to take the first steps in becoming a Chartered member of the Landscape Institute.

 This conversion course structured so that year one is a foundation course.
 It introduces you to design skills and techniques used to respond to the project briefs and year two of the course you will join with students who have an accredited degree in Landscape Architecture.